 - Decreased blood pressure

-These side effects are most likely to occur during the early stages of treatment as the horse’s body adjusts to CBD.
+These side effects are most likely to occur during the early stages of use as the horse’s body adjusts to CBD.
 To reduce the risk of adverse reactions, it is best to start with the lowest possible dose and gradually increase it over time.

-How Much CBD Oil Should Horses Take?
+CBD Oil Dosage for Horses

 The Best CBD Products for Horses